 The council makes many decisions; a key decision is an executive decision that meets at least one of the following criteria:

-- It is worth more than £50,000 or 25% of the annual revenue budget of the service of function of the capital allocation to the scheme concerned, whichever is the greater
+- Savings or expenditure is worth more than £50,000 or 25% of the annual revenue budget for the service, or function of the capital allocation to the scheme concerned.

 The Forward Plan summarises the main executive decisions the Cabinet and individual portfolio holders are likely to take over the next four months.